Freeport, New York

-Freeport is a village in the town of Hempstead, in Nassau County, on the South Shore of Long Island, in New York state.
+Freeport is a village in the town of Hempstead, in Nassau County, on the South Shore of Long Island, in New York state, United States.
 The population was 43,713 at the 2010 census, making it the second largest village in New York by population.

 A settlement since the 1640s, it was once an oystering community and later a resort popular with the New York City theater community.
 It is now primarily a bedroom suburb but retains a modest commercial waterfront and some light industry.

 History

 Pre-colonial settlement

 Before people of European ancestry came to the area, the land was part of the territory of the Meroke Indians.
 Written records of the community go back to the 1640s.
 The village now known as Freeport was part of an area called "the Great South Woods" during colonial times.
 In the mid-17th century, the area was renamed Raynor South, and ultimately Raynortown, after a herdsman named Edward Raynor, who had moved to the area from Hempstead in 1659, cleared land, and built a cabin.